-- The use of the color red is very clever is this film.
-Red for danger but much wider than that it serves to echo backwards and forwards in time as events progress.
-The painterly style is fitting as much of the film is set in Venice, but allied to it is a sense of dread which is hard to define but expertly timed.
+- The use of the color red is very clever in this film.
+Red for danger but much wider than that it serves to echo backward and forwards in time as events progress.
+The painterly style is fitting as much of the film is set in Venice, but allied to it is a sense of dread that is hard to define but expertly timed.

-- Brilliant scenes match with story and stars to provide a deeply emotional film which resonates long after watching.
+- Brilliant scenes match with the story and stars to provide a deeply emotional film that resonates long after watching.
 The clever use of time shows that everything we experience is illusory to some extent and perfectly matches the film's content.

 3. The Hot Rock (1972)

 This film is so of its era, yet sorely overlooked, which is surprising given its star power, pacey script, and comic flourishes.
 A real caper film, it follows the misadventures of a group intent on getting their hands on a gleaming jewel...did I mention it might be cursed?
 So why should I hot-foot it down to see this one?

 - Robert Redford and George Segal lead a brilliant ensemble cast and they seem to be having genuine enjoyment making the film which pays off.
 Ably supported by Zero Mostel who turns in another fine performance to compliment his in The Producers.